Bounding causal effects with an unknown mixture of informative and non-informative missingness: Proofs

 and therefore,

-where the second inequality here follows by 6.d and by the fact that $\tau_a^{-1} - 1 \le 0$.
-The final results follow again by subtracting the relevant on $\E[Y(a) \mid \bx]$ and integrating over the covariate distribution. \end{proof}
+where the second inequality here follows by \ref{asmpt:bounded-risk} and by the fact that $\tau_a^{-1} - 1 \le 0$.
+The final results follow again by subtracting the relevant bounds on $\E[Y(a) \mid \bx]$ and integrating over the covariate distribution. \end{proof}